Seeing error code 229 on your Lennox® furnace?

-A blocked vent or a draft can also create the error, so your Service Experts Heating & Air Conditioning technician will check other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Service Experts Heating & Air Conditioning technician will look at other parts of your furnace first.

 The bill to fix your furnace relies on what’s wrong with it and how long it takes to remedy it.

-When you need to have your furnace fixed, contact the Experts at Service Experts Heating & Air Conditioning to figure out the fault code and take care of the problem.
+When you need to have your furnace repaired, turn to the Experts at Service Experts Heating & Air Conditioning to figure out the fault code and take care of the problem.